JonDotsoy/artur/README.md

 - **Documentation**: Schemas serve as living documentation of method interfaces
 - **Error Handling**: Validation errors return standard JSON-RPC error responses with helpful messages
 - **Output Validation**: When output validation fails, the method returns a JSON-RPC internal error (-32603) to prevent invalid responses from being sent to clients
+- **API Introspection**: Methods with validation schemas are automatically documented in the `system.listMethods` response

 ### Configuration Options